Mostafizur-Pro/kormoBazar/README.md

 4. **Push your branch** to GitHub.
 5. **Open a pull request**.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions, feel free to reach out at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, feel free to reach out at [your-email@example.com](mailto:mostafizur0195@gmail.com).